 - ii) Transfer between phases of education (e.g. early years to primary, primary to secondary etc)?

-Special transition arrangements are made with the secondary school (usually The Minster School) to which SEND pupils will be transferring.
+Special transition arrangements are made with the secondary school (often but not exclusively The Minster School) to which SEND pupils will be transferring.
 Visits are organised well in advance so that the child can meet the new SENCO and support staff and become familiar with the new school building.
 The child’s profile and other relevant documents are shared with the new school to inform future planning.
 The SENCO is responsible for implementing the transition arrangements.
 Similarly, if an SEND pupil transfers to another school, the SENCO will ensure that the receiving school is well informed about the child’s particular needs and the way in which they have been met at Kirklington.

 - iii) Prepare for adulthood and independent living?